Within You Without You: Love remix

-"Within You Without You" was included on the 2006 remix album Love, which was created for the Cirque du Soleil stage show of the same name.
+"Within You Without You" was included on the soundtrack remix album Love (2006), which was created for the Cirque du Soleil stage show of the same name.
 Harrison's vocal appears over the rhythm section from "Tomorrow Never Knows", after the track opens with Lennon's lyric from the latter song.
 Reviewing the album for PopMatters, Zeth Lundy writes: "The 'Within You Without You'/'Tomorrow Never Knows' mash-up, perhaps the most thrilling and effective track on the entire disc, fuses two especially transcendental songs into one: ... a union of two ambiguous, open-ended declarations of spiritual pursuit."
 Paul Moody of Uncut similarly considers it to be the "best of all" the mashups on Love, with the two tracks' "cosmic drones ... fitted together like a glove".
 In their chapter on the Beatles' psychedelic period in The Cambridge Companion to the Beatles, authors Russell Reising and Jim LeBlanc describe "Within You Without You/Tomorrow Never Knows" as "the most musically and visually stunning segment" of the Cirque du Soleil show.

 Remixed and remastered by George Martin and his son Giles, "Within You Without You"/"Tomorrow Never Knows" was the first track prepared for Love.
 Speaking to Mojo magazine in December 2006, Giles Martin said that he had first created a demo combining the two songs, which he then nervously presented to McCartney and Ringo Starr for their approval.
 In Martin's recollection, "they loved it", which allowed the project to proceed.
 A video clip of the completed track was made to promote the album and was included on the 2015 DVD 1+.
 The Love remix is one of the songs in The Beatles: Rock Band.